Faculty for the Department of Educational Psychology

 Interested in statistical models with a focus on deriving and evaluating multilevel model extensions and meta-analysis models for educational, behavioral, social and medical science data.

-Research interests include college student mental health and suicide prevention, collaborative care models of behavioral health in primary care, and the intersection of mental health and academic success.
-Note: Dr. Brownson will not be taking new students for the 2023 academic year.
+Research interests include mental health public policy, college student mental health and suicide prevention, collaborative care models of behavioral health in primary care, and the intersection of mental health and academic success.

 Explores the student, and faculty facilitators' experience, of teaching about psychological trauma.
 Teaches clinical students and supports their training and ongoing development as counselors-in-training.
 Other research interests include: counseling andragogy, counseling effectiveness for psychological trauma and attachment trauma, cultural humility, grief and loss, and university student mental health.